oneclickvirt/ecs/README_EN.md

 More systems to be tested

-Systems to be supported (hardware testing bugs not yet fixed): MacOS
+Systems to be supported (hardware testing bugs not yet fixed): MacOS、FreeBSD

 ## Features